STL2600/jailbreaking-llm-talk/talk.md

 ::: notes

-Basically it's what it says on the tin.

-Code as Conversation is where you embed unsafe prompts in what appears to be code (think Copilot)
+Code as Conversation is where you embed unsafe prompts in what appears to be code (think Github Copilot)

 We again are burying the instruction in layers on context.
 The LLM may interpret the code semantically, treating function and variable names as the actual intent.